71walceli/LockRightNow-QS-Tile/README.md

 3. Click on the newly-added tile.
 4. Android will ask you to <a href="#permissions">enalbe the device admin</a>.
 Enable it.
 5. After enabling device admin, tap again on the tile.
-6. If vevece locks, you're all set!
+6. If decive locks, you're all set!

 Enjoy!

 <a anchor="building" />